| (Narrator is always a

 first one to kind of walk her around the rink a little bit and it

 didn't take long before she started showing me how to skate.
+N: Michelle and

 her older sister Karen fell in love with figure skating right from